ahalk1/spring_auth/README.md

 `mvnw spring-boot:run`

 Check http://localhost:8080/ \
-For Username & Password check users json file
+Password of users is: password

 The credentials are saved into localstorage, if you wish to login again clear local storage (until we implement log out button)